 The Liturgy of St. Basil is written from the perspective of God the Father and is the most commonly prayed liturgy in the Coptic Orthodox Church.
-Any liturgy that takes place outside of fasting or feast periods is likely to be that of St. Basil.
+Liturgies that are prayed outside of fasting or festive periods is likely to be that of St. Basil.

 Divine Liturgy of St. Gregory

 The Liturgy of St. Gregory is written from the perspective of God the Son.
 It is prayed during major feasts and during the feast of St. Gregory.